androso/timezoner-v2/notes.md

 TODO:
-  - Move the login (google + discord and leave some space for email and password) and logout to AuthProvider @ context.tsx
-  - Refactor Login.tsx
-  - Make a client function
-  - Change axios for fetch
+- Add error boundary
 - Replace React-select and React-datepicker w lightweight options
-  - When using discord login, there's a small flash of the login form
-  - We're not writing user information to the database
-  - How can we handle if a user logs in with google first and then with discord or viceversa?
+- Move the login (google + discord and leave some space for email and password) and logout to AuthProvider @ context.tsx2
+- Change axios for fetch (only if you need it right now)

 Components

  <!-- X Refactor callback.ts, abstract requests into their own files/functions
  X Make Dashboard frontend